1337-hacks/portfolio-site/README.md

 ### To-do (in chronological order):
 - Design and implement ultrawide support
+- Improve tablet + mobile version
 - Design and implement a 404 redirect page
+- Improve accessibility features of site

 ### Development Notes
+- 9/02/23: The performance of the site can be improved, but this will be implemented at a later date.
+- 9/02/23: Currently the site does not have any accessibility features.
+This will be added in the near future.
 - 5/02/23: Removed react-spring as it was not fully utilised and plain CSS achieved what was required.
-- 5/02/23: The current projects page design is not final.
+- 5/02/23: The current "projects" page design is not final.
 This will be redesigned when more projects are added.